bcgov/startup-sample-project-aws-containers/README.md

 9. Clicking on the PORTS tab (in Terminal) You will see

 ![alt text](https://github.com/crochcunill/startup-sample-project-aws-containers-1/blob/Test_1/docs/images/ports.png)
-)

 Opening  the file `./client/Dockerfile.dev` we see the port 4000 is the one that exposing the client side ot the application.

-10- Connect to http://localhost:4000, you will be able to access the application running on your machine
+10- Connect to http://localhost:4000, you will be able to access the application running on your local machine

 ### Other Useful Commands (locally, when using Docker-in-Docker)
+The following commands are executed locally inside your main container: Docker in Docker

 - If you want to run only one of the containers defined in docker-compose.dev.yml, then type:
 `docker-compose -f docker-compose.dev.yml up mongodb` in this example will only run mongodb container

 - Closes all the containers:
 `docker-compose -f docker-compose.dev.yml down`

-- Restarts the local development containers (locally inside your container: Docker in Docker):
+- Restarts the local development containers:
 `docker-compose -f docker-compose.dev.yml restart`

 - Tail logs from local development containers:
 `docker-compose -f docker-compose.dev.yml logs -f`

-- Opens a session in the containers (inside the main container):
+- Opens a session in the containers:
 `docker exec -it $(PROJECT)-client sh`
 `docker exec -it $(PROJECT)-server sh`
 `docker exec -it $(PROJECT)-mongodb bash`

 - Runs scripts in the server container:
 `docker exec -it $(PROJECT)-server npm run db:seed`
 `docker exec -it $(PROJECT)-server npm run db:migration`
 `docker exec -it $(PROJECT)-server npm test`

-Note: The above commands will work when executed from the container defined in _./devcontainer_ If you open the  _./.devcontainer/DockerFile_ you will see that at the end of the file, these variables are set as the container environmetal variables
+Note: The above commands will work when executed from the container defined in _./devcontainer_ If you open the  _./.devcontainer/Dockerfile_ you will see that at the end of the file, these variables are set as the container environmetal variables